technik-gegg/OctoPrint-Smuff/README.md

 ![Marlin E-Steps](extras/Extruder-Steps.jpg)

 Because the SMuFF has a geared drive with a gear ratio of 3:1, the E-Steps sould be in the range of 402-405.
 Set it to **M92 E402** and calibrate the exact value afterwards.
-Don't forget to store the settings with **M500**
+Don't forget to store the new setting with **M500** each time you change this value.

 ## Slicing multi material models